NYUAD-CRC/crc-docs/source/hpc/storage/archive.rst

     * - List the state of the files
       - ``dmfls <filename>``
       - check for ``archived state`` and ``released archived state``
-    * - Retrieve from Tape Library to Storage
+    * - Retrieve from Tape drive to Storage
       - ``dmfget <filename>``
       - use when the file is in the ``released archived state``
     * - Monitor the state of a file
       - ``dmfmonitor <filename>``
-      - Can be used to track if the migration from tape-library to storage is done.
+      - Can be used to track if the migration from tape drive to storage is done.

 Best Practices